zense/Hackathon-Python/README.md

 With ur kindness u got our attention;
 Every time v asked something u planted a seed Of motivation.

-Thankyou Zense for being there;
+Thankyou Zense for being there.
 Thankyou for showing concern and care.

-Thankyou for keeping us in the track;
+Thankyou for keeping us in the track.
 Thankyou for helping with what we lack.

-For being what u r;
+For being what u r.
 U have always been our college superstars.

-It may look like We r bluffing;
+It may look like We r bluffing.
 But its actually a thankful opening.